 Even though emphasis is placed on the above aspects of stamp collecting, GLHS strongly encourages other philatelic endeavors.

-As you surf through our website, be sure and visit our Gallery featuring LGBT stamp issues, postmarks and covers.
+As you surf through our website, be sure and visit our Gallery featuring LGBTQ stamp issues, postmarks and covers.
 There's also an archive of our quarterly publication, the Gay and Lesbian History on Stamps Journal and a predecessor, the Lambda Philatelic Journal.
 Access to some features is limited without a membership in our society.

 Want to join our Society and gain full access to all we have to offer?
 Select the membership link to apply.